TeemuStenhammar/powermeter/README.md

 docker-compose up -d
 ```

-This starts seven Docker containers:
+This starts eight Docker containers:

   * [Mosquitto](https://mosquitto.org/): Receives the MQTT messages from bt-mqtt-gateway and relays them to anyone who is interested.
   * [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/): Collects MQTT messages from Mosquitto and sends the values to InfluxDB.